Liver: Anatomy, Functions and Liver Disease Biology Notes

 • Lobules are connected to small ducts that join larger ducts, forming the common hepatic duct.

-• Common hepatic duct transports bile to the gallbladder and duodenum through the common bile duct.
+• The common hepatic duct transports bile to the gallbladder and duodenum through the common bile duct.

 Structural Details